6-22 The Manager Limbo of Agile

 Where does the work go that managers were doing?

 In many agile frameworks, the traditional role of the manager outlining how the work gets done and supervising gets replaced by team autonomy and ownership.
-Somewhere along the way, it became the teams responsibility to determine how to best get the work done, which means the traditional “manager knows best”
+Somewhere along the way, it became the teams responsibility to determine how to best get the work done, which means the traditional “manager knows best” no longer applies.

 What else gets shifted away?